ruifig/czmut/lib/README.md

 Declares a new test section. `Description` is used sonly for logging purposes.
 Sections can be nested.

+## `CHECK(expression)`

+Executes `expression` and if the result is false it fails the current test case.
+Execution continues.

+## `REQUIRE(expression)`

+Executes `expression` and if the result is false stops execution right away.

+Note that contrary to Catch2, a failed REQUIRE does NOT continue to the next test case.
+It stops the program.
+This is intentional to avoid C++ exceptions.

 ### `CZMUT_LOG(Fmt, ...)`

 Generic logging, similar to `printf`.